CGAL/cgal-web/_posts/2017-04-01-Swarowski.md

 <ul>
 <li><p>It is just a query replace all, and a serious developer has
-derived her own class anyways, so renaming is not really an issue.<p>
+derived her own class anyways, so renaming is not really an issue.</p>
 <li><p>Don't do this, as you know who profits from viral marketing.</p>
 <li><p>Open Source projects such as CGAL must stay politically neutral.</p>
 <li><p>It must be an obsession of some people to tag things with their name.
-Obama-Care, Ivanka diagram,...
+Obamacare, Ivanka diagram,...
-I am shocked to hear here the name of the Rhino software comes from.</p>
+I am shocked to hear where the name of the Rhino software comes from.</p>
 <li><p>As software developers tend towards Democats, this is not a clever move.</p>
 <li><p>I appreciate, because you help to make America great again.</p>
-<li<p>In 1000 years educated people will still remember Apollonius.</p>
+<li><p>In 1000 years educated people will still remember Apollonius.</p>
 <li><p>If you call this stuff jewelry, then better call the class <i>Merkel_diagram</i>.</p>
 </ul>